Emerald Ridge High School

 Emerald Ridge High School is a high school in the Puyallup School District of Washington, United States and is commonly referred to as ERHS or simply ER.
 Emerald Ridge opened in September 2000.
 It features green, black and silver as its primary colors and has a jaguar as its official mascot.
-The enrollment was around 1,600 In the 2008–2009 school year, 10th graders showed 90.1% competency in Reading, 55% in Math, 97.7% in Writing and 44.4% in Science.
+As of the 2023-2024 school year, the school had an enrollment of 1,574 students.
+Of these students, 71.9% met English standards, 30.5% met Math standards, and 38.6% met Science standards in state assessments.

 Inaugural Class of 2002

 This first class to graduate from ERHS was in 2002, and had their 10-year class reunion in July 2012.

 Commencement

 Commencement, or graduation, is held every year at the Puyallup Fairgrounds in June.